Argo Secondari: Early life

 Secondari was born to a large middle-class family.
 His father Giuseppe was among the first Italian homeopaths and Giovanni Giolitti's doctor.
 At a very young age, he embarked as a hub for a ship bound for South America.
 He returned to Italy to enlist as a soldier during the First World War.
 Starting as a simple soldier, he reached the rank of lieutenant in a battalion of the Arditi and was decorated with three medals for military valor.
-After the war, he was one of the founders of the National Association of Arditi d'Italia (ANAI) and was part of the revolutionary fringe of the association.
-On 5 July 1919, he attempted, together with anarchists and republicans, to start a popular insurrection to overthrow the parliament.
-The plan failed due to one of the Arditi members informing the police forces, who arrested the participants.
-Secondari was arrested in an attempt to flee to Switzerland.
-He was released in March 1920 following an amnesty for crimes against state security.

 Leader of the Arditi del Popolo

 On 22 June 1921, Argo Secondari convened a general assembly of members and sympathizers, which saw heated debates between supporters of fascism and anti-fascists.
 It was also decided to form the Arditi del Popolo association, of which Secondari published the first poster in the press.
 At a subsequent meeting on 27 June 1921, the new Directory was elected, a triad of which Secondari was president together with Lieutenant Ferrari and Sergeant Major Pierdominici.
 During the assembly, it was decided to create a Battalion of the Arditi del Popolo, whose task was to defend the seats hit by squadristi violence.
 The Battalion was immediately supported by the Proletarian defense Formations, which came to be set up in response to the Fasci Italiani di Combattimento and was initially named Association of the Arditi del Popolo.
-On 27 June 1921, Secondari proclaimed:

-"As long as the fascists continue to burn the houses of the people, sacred houses to the workers, as long as the fascists assassinate their fellow workers, as long as the fratricidal war continues, the Arditi of Italy will have nothing in common with them.
-A deep furrow of blood and smoking rubble divides Fascists and Arditi."The public presentation of the Arditi del Popolo took place on 6 July 1921.
+The public presentation of the Arditi del Popolo took place on 6 July 1921.
 On the occasion of the anti-fascist rally, organized by the Proletarian Defense Committee, at the Botanical Garden of Rome, Secondari, at the head of the Arditi, paraded through the crowd in ovation, in a march attended by about two thousand people.
 After the March on Rome on 31 October 1922, Secondari was attacked by some fascists armed with clubs who, repeatedly hitting him on the head, caused him a concussion.
 Secondari never recovered from the attack, and he suffered so much so that he had to move to Camerino with his brother Biante.